-Your advantage: Silverfern IT's 30 year history
+Silverfern IT's 30+ year heritage

-Celebrating 30 years: Why history matters to IT buyers
+Why history matters to IT buyers

 The history of a service provider is actually a big deal for IT buyers.
 History is better than price as an indicator of service quality.

-While competitors have tried to sell what they have an agency for or a warehouse full of, Silverfern IT has been able to deliver a long-term strategy, backed by an understanding of the trends and the skills, to achieve the best from every stage of IT evolution.
+While competitors have tried to sell what they have an agency for, or a warehouse full of, Silverfern IT has been able to deliver a long-term strategy, backed by an understanding of the trends and the skills, to achieve the best from every stage of IT evolution.

 To retain clients over a decade or two is real evidence that Silverfern IT develops meaningful partnerships with its clients.
 Partnerships are built around capacity and results, not products and price.

-Superficially IT is a young person’s game, and many young people have burst onto the scene with a single new idea, but a new idea in IT lasts only a few years at best.
+Superficially, IT is a young person’s game, and many young people have burst onto the scene with a single new idea, but a new idea in IT lasts only a few years at best.
 To be able to read the sector and be at the forefront, wave after wave is a rare skill, and it’s Liong’s strong suit.

-The leadership history of all the great technology companies – Apple, Google, Microsoft, Facebook, Oracle, even Australia’s own Atlassian – demonstrates the value of being there for the long term – and learning from it.
+The leadership history of all the great technology companies – Apple, Google, Microsoft, Facebook, Oracle, and even Australia’s own Atlassian – demonstrates the value of being there for the long term – and learning from it.

 “Silverfern IT gives SME’s tools and support to operate more efficiently – to get more done, with fewer errors – and to maintain that advantage over time.”
 Liong says.
 “That was the vision in 1991, and it is still the vision today.
 The tools we use have changed dramatically, several times over, but not our customer focus.”